Lab News

 January 2022: Kate Allcock joined the lab as a Research Assistant.
 Welcome Kate!

-January 2022: Just accepted for publication: van Daalen, S.F., C.M.
+January 2022 New Publication: van Daalen, S.F., C.M.
 Hérnandez, H. Caswell, M.G.
-Neubert, K.E.
+Neubert, & K.E.
 Gribble.
 2022The contribution of maternal age heterogeneity to variance in lifetime reproductive output.
-The American Naturalist.
+The American Naturalist

 September 2021: Haiyang Feng joined the lab as a Postdoctoral Scientist to work on a joint project with David Mark Welch’s group.
 Welcome Haiyang!